 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 The California Government Code and the District's investment policy does not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits, other than the following provision for deposits: The California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
-Up to \$250,000 of the bank balance is federally insured and the remaining balance is collateralized in accordance with the Code; however, the collateral requirement for deposits that are fully insured up to \$250,000 by the Federal Deposit Insurance Corporation ("FDIC").
+Up to \$250,000 of the bank balance is federally insured and the remaining balance is collateralized in accordance with the Code; however, the collateralized securities are not held in the District's name.
+The District may waive the collateral requirement for deposits that are fully insured up to \$250,000 by the Federal Deposit Insurance Corporation ("FDIC").